paicontreras/hiragana-practice/extras/ruby-study-notes.md

 ##Loop (while, until, for)
 **While loop**

-It loops an action while the condition is true, but you don't know how many times you ave to repeat it.
+It loops an action while the condition is true, but you don't know how many times you have to repeat it.
 Be careful with the variables, they shouldn't be infinite.
 ```
 while conditional do
   #do something